A-Z of Yoga

 Our Consciousness as part of an infinite Sea of Consciousness that is only separated by the thinnest of veils, a veil that yoga ultimately seeks to part.

 To cultivate the witness can we awaken to the moment?
-Find presence in every small act & sensation, giving depth to our journey?
-A celebration of the small things so life becomes more fully lived?
+Find presence in every small act and sensation, giving depth to our journey?
+Celebrate the small things so life becomes more fully lived?

 D is for Dharma

 Is the intrinsic nature of a thing so that honey by nature is sweet and lemons are sour.
 It is that which causes the planets to follow their paths in the heavens, the cheetah to chase the antelope on the plains, right purpose.

 Do we have the courage to express our own nature, the unique song that is ours alone to sing?
 Can we choose the path of yoga that speaks to our own heart and mind?

 The one-pointed mind needed for the experience of direct knowing.
 Consciously collecting the straying mental waves to remain focused upon one ‘thing’.